1940 Mexican general election: Campaign

 Nevertheless, most Mexican conservatives chose to support an opposition candidate, which they found in Juan Andreu Almazán.
 A former revolutionary combatant who later served as Communications Minister under Pascual Ortiz Rubio's administration and accumulated great wealth from construction works, Almazán presented himself as a right-wing candidate who would put an end to the "Comunazi degeneration" of the Cárdenas administration, although he promised to maintain the social reforms in case he won.

 Conduct

-The violence in Mexico City on election day was so severe that President Lázaro Cárdenas himself was unable to vote at his polling place until the nearby violence calmed down.
+A group of Almazán's supporters attempted to get into the National Palace in Mexico City to protest against the alleged electoral fraud that was taking place.
+In response, Paramilitary groups shot and killed many of them.
+President Lázaro Cárdenas himself was unable to vote at his polling place until the nearby violence calmed down.
 There were violent incidents in other parts of the country as well.

-A group of Almazán's supporters attempted to get into the National Palace to protest against the alleged electoral fraud that was taking place.
-In response, Paramilitary groups shot and killed many of them.